lenaschimmel/sc2rf/README.md

 ## Interpreting the output
 _To be written..._

+There already is a short [Twitter thread](https://twitter.com/LenaSchimmel/status/1506768971931996162) which explains the basics.

 ## Source material attribution
  * `virus_properties.json` contains data from [LAPIS / cov-spectrum](https://lapis.cov-spectrum.org/) which uses data from [NCBI GenBank](https://www.ncbi.nlm.nih.gov/genbank/), prepared and hosted by Nextstrain, see [blog post](https://nextstrain.org/blog/2021-07-08-ncov-open-announcement).